AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Jul 03, 2019</td>
    <td>AEM 6.4 Service Pack 5</td>
-   <td><a data-disable-query="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/sp-release-notes.html">AEM 6.4 Service Pack 5 (6.4.5.0)</a> is available.</td>
+   <td><a href="https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/sp-release-notes.html">AEM 6.4 Service Pack 5 (6.4.5.0)</a> is available.</td>
   </tr>
   <tr>
    <td>Jun 17, 2019</td>
    <td>AEM Assets and Creative Cloud integration</td>
    <td>The best practices are updated with crisp mapping of business requirements, Adobe solution offering, and customer use cases.
 An infographic is added to make it visually appealing.
-See <a data-disable-query="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/administer/aem-cc-folder-sharing-best-practices.html" target="_blank">AEM Creative Cloud integration best practices</a>.</td>
+See <a href="https://docs.adobe.com/content/help/en/experience-manager-64/assets/administer/aem-cc-folder-sharing-best-practices.html" target="_blank">AEM Creative Cloud integration best practices</a>.</td>
   </tr>
   <tr>
    <td>Jun 3, 2019</td>
    <td>Rich Text Editor (RTE)<br /> </td>
-   <td>Added a package in the <a data-disable-query="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/administering/operations/rich-text-editor.html" target="_blank">configuration article</a> with all plug-ins enabled, to be used as a sample configuration.
+   <td>Added a package in the <a href="https://docs.adobe.com/content/help/en/experience-manager-64/administering/operations/rich-text-editor.html" target="_blank">configuration article</a> with all plug-ins enabled, to be used as a sample configuration.
 A community member contributed a tutorial on how to <a href="https://experience-aem.blogspot.com/2019/05/aem-65-touchui-composite-multifield-with-coral3-rte-rich-text.html" target="_blank">create multifield component</a>.<br /> </td>
   </tr>
   <tr>
    <td>Apr 04, 2019</td>